French tacos: Description

-Despite the name, the French tacos has little to do with tacos and is more similar to a burrito or quesadilla.
-French tacos have also been compared to the panini and the döner kebab sandwich, and is similar to the California burrito.
+Despite the name, the French tacos has little to do with the taco and is more similar to a burrito or quesadilla.
+French tacos has also been compared to the panini and the shawarma sandwich, and is similar to the California burrito.

 The tacos consists of a flour tortilla wrapped or folded in a rectangular shape around a filling which usually includes: